Decentralized Optimization over Time-Varying Row-Stochastic Digraphs: Achieving Average Consensus over TVBNs

 where $\overset{A^{(k)}}{\longrightarrow}$ denotes the gossip step and $\overset{\text{adjust}}{\longrightarrow}$ denotes the adjustment step.
 Crucially, this adjustment must be communication-free and rely on locally available information.

 Algorithm~\ref{alg:3.1} summarizes our proposed procedure.
-The intuition behind why it drives $W^{(k)}$ toward $n^{-1}\one\one^\top$ is straightforward: Each iteration alternates between an \emph{adjust} step, which resets diagonal entries to $1/n$, and a \emph{gossip} step, which computes $W^{(k+1)} = A^{(k)} W^{(k+\frac{1}{2})}$ via convex combinations of rows.
-Although gossip averages across rows, its effect manifests column-wise: entries within each column are repeatedly mixed, progressively converging to the same value.
-Since column $j$ always contains the anchored value $W^{(k+\frac{1}{2})}_{jj} = 1/n$, this mixing pulls off-diagonal entries toward $1/n$---effectively diffusing the anchor throughout the column (see Figure~\ref{fig:adjust-gossip-vis}).
-Over successive iterations, all entries converge to $1/n$, yielding average consensus.
+The intuition behind why it drives $W^{(k)}$ toward $n^{-1}\one\one^\top$ is straightforward: each iteration alternates between a \emph{gossip} step, which computes $W^{(k+\frac{1}{2})} = A^{(k)} W^{(k)}$ through convex combinations of rows of $W$, and an \emph{adjust} step, which resets diagonal entries to $1/n$.
+Since gossip averages across rows (see \eqref{eq:A-gossip}), entries within each column are repeatedly mixed, progressively converging to the same value (see Proposition~\ref{prop:row-sto-linear-convergence}).
+Since column $j$ always contains the anchored value $W^{(k+1)}_{jj} = 1/n$, this mixing pulls off-diagonal entries toward $1/n$---effectively diffusing the anchor throughout the column (see Figure~\ref{fig:adjust-gossip-vis}).
+Over successive iterations, all entries converge to $1/n$.
+We illustrate the performance of Algorithm~\ref{alg:3.1} with a simple numerical simulation, demonstrating that the procedure converges exponentially fast to average consensus over various time-varying networks using row-stochastic matrices (see Figure~\ref{fig:right-wrap}).